Explore energy-saving ideas in the Business Resource Center

 - Switch your lighting to LEDs.
 Why?
 They’re at least 75% more energy efficient than incandescents, have a very long lifespan, produce a bright, high-quality light and much more.
 Get more LED facts, browse rebates and check out our interactive 360° LED lighting video at pge.com/led.

 - Install timers, occupancy sensors and smart controls to adjust and monitor your lighting use.
 You’ll reduce costs and increase accessibility.
-Get the scoop on smart offices and money savings.

 - Upgrade your office equipment to ENERGY STAR® certified models.
 They use less energy than standard models while still providing the same level of performance.